Lightweight, natural and sustainable thermal and acoustic insulation.

 CosyWool is a lightweight insulation making it easy to install.
 It is supplied compressed to reduce storage and transport implications by over 50% (compared with other types of insulation).
 This also ensures the safe and easy installation of the material in tight confined spaces such as smaller attic hatches.
 Once un-packaged, the CosyWool returns to its normal size.

-A versatile insulation like CosyWool is an excellent solution for both professional installers and DIY enthusiasts.
+A versatile sheep's wool insulation like CosyWool is an excellent solution for both professional installers and DIY enthusiasts.

 - Natural thermal insulation